 - The provider will be reviewing the results, so be assured that if there are issues we will book a follow up appointment.

 - Please allow up to (insert number) business days for the provider to review the results and to determine the necessary next steps based on the results.
 If you haven't heard from us after (insert number) business days, then please call the clinic.

-Correction Process for Results
+Correction Process for Clinical Documents